THN-BUAA/SHSE-master/README.md

 - Step4: Enter folder SHSE and open the script Experiment.m in MATLAB Editor;
 - Step5: Click the run button in the manu of MATLAB Editor to run the example;

-Note that owing to the randomness in the algorithm and the differences between different devices, the experimental results may have a slight fluctuation compared with that as presented in the paper.
+Note that owing to the randomness in the algorithm and the differences of devices, the experimental results may have a slight fluctuation compared with that as presented in the paper.

 # Contact
 If you have any problem about our code, feel free to contact - hntong@bjtu.edu.cn or describe your problem in Issues.